mmazzarolo/breathly-website/README.md

 &nbsp;

-Breathly is a React-Native mobile app that allows you to focus on your breathing.
+Breathly is a React-Native mobile app that allows you to focus on your breathing ([source code here](https://github.com/mmazzarolo/breathly-app)).
 You can use Breathly for daily relaxation and breath training: just choose a breathing technique and focus on the guided exercise.

 &nbsp;